 And then there's the beach.
-Before you head to Potlach, be sure to pack pails, shovels, duck-boots, crab pots, boats and the right licenses For shellfish harvesting, this park is truly where it's at!
+Before you head to Potlach, be sure to pack pails, duck-boots, crab pots, boats and the right licenses.
+For shellfish harvesting, this park is truly where it's at!
 Whether it's oysters, crabs or clams that whet your appetite, you'll find them here.

 Plan an Olympic Peninsula adventure, and enjoy the fun and uniquely northwest experience that Potlatch has to offer.

-Potlatch State Park is a 125-acre camping park with 5,700 feet of saltwater shoreline on Hood Canal.
+Potlatch State Park is an 84-acre camping park with 5,700 feet of saltwater shoreline on Hood Canal.

 The park offers one reservable picnic shelter and several unsheltered picnic tables.
-The picnic shelter may be reserved by visiting online or calling (888) CAMPOUT (888-226-7688).
+The picnic shelter may be reserved by visiting online or calling (888) CAMPOUT or (888) 226-7688.

 The park offers summer amphitheater programs and Junior Ranger activities.

-The park has 38 tent spaces, 35 utility spaces, one dump station, one restroom in the day-use area, and two restrooms with showers in the campground area.
-Maximum site length is 60-feet (limited availability).
-Two of the tent sites are for primitive use (hikers and bicyclers) only.
-There is one Cascadia Marine Trail site available to wind/human powered beachable watercrafts.
+The park has 38 standard campsites, 35 partial-hookup sites (water is turned off Nov.
+15 to March 1), two hiker/biker sites, one dump station, one restroom in the day-use area and two restrooms with showers in the campground area.
+Maximum site length is 60 feet (limited availability).
+There is one Cascadia Marine Trail (PDF) site available to those arriving by wind- and human-powered watercraft.
 The site is available on a first-come, first-served basis.
-Camping areas are subject to availability, and reservations are in effect May 15th through September 15th.
+Camping areas are subject to availability, and reservations are in effect May 15 through September 15.

 Check-out time is 1 p.m.